acterglobal/a3/docs/content/docs/getting-started/troubleshooting.md

 We continue to use `flutter 3.7.12` unless they are not ready.

 Please run `flutter --version` and if current version is greater than `3.7`, reinstall `3.7.12`.
-Flutter doesn't support downgrade, so you have to delete `3.10` and install `3.7` newly.
+Try running `flutter downgrade 3.7.12`.
+That, however, seems to not be supported for all platforms.
+So, if it fails, you have to delete `3.10` and install `3.7` newly.